 Erected with funds provided by the International Education Board and the General Education Board.
+Following the completion of the Palomar Observatory, this building is being converted into a Nuclear Physics Laboratory.

 SOIL CONSERVATION LABORATORY, 1936.

 Provided by the Department of Agriculture of the United States Government.